 Every Thursday, Sanctuary volunteers pack up residents’ orders and deliver them to the Brunswick Rooming House, where they are gratefully collected by residents.
-On average the service supports 27 individuals per week and costs $4.71 per person per week.
-Families and individuals are generously provided for, and it’s not unusual for three large bags of food to be handed over to each recipient.
+On average the service supports 30 individuals per week and costs $5.60 per person per week.
+Families and individuals are generously provided for, and it’s not unusual for four large bags of food to be handed over to each recipient.

 Resident Tibor (not his real name) is vegetarian and manages to meet nearly all his food needs through the fresh items that come each week in his foodhub delivery.
 He saves what tiny credit he can preserve in his monthly supermarket voucher, for phone conversations with the family he left behind when he fled his home country.

 A view from one of our volunteers on the front-line …